 The Contractor shall be responsible to ensure that all his personnel and subcontractors (if applicable) are informed and made aware of the environmental constraints and shall also supply the ECO with a monthly report indicating the number of employees used by him.
 If refresher courses are deemed necessary, for instance, where personnel disregard the requirements of the EMP, the time lost and the cost of the course would be for the account of the Contractor.
+Environmental awareness training must be incorporated into daily 'tool-box' talks

-7.5.2 Specific training
+5.5.2 Specific training